GregHilston/ghilston-python-cookiecutter/README.md

 Having used numerous tools in the past to handle dependencies, separate tools to build out a virtual environment and yet more tools to publish a package to say PyPi, I have found Poetry's feature rich approach to be a one stop shop for a new Python project.

-### How To Install
+### How To Install Our Dependencies

-This is the only dependency listed that we'll install by hand, as `poetry` will install all other dependencies for us.
+Poetry is the only dependency listed that we'll install by hand, as `poetry` will install all other dependencies for us.

 The [official website](https://python-poetry.org/docs/) suggests one install Poetry by running:

 `$ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

+Once we have poetry installed, we can use it to install our other dependecies by running `$ poetry shell`, and then `$ poetry install`.

 ### Plugin For Githooks: [`poetry-githooks`](https://pypi.org/project/poetry-githooks/)